Christian Wade

-Christian Wade (born 15 May 1991) is an English rugby union footballer, and former American football player, currently playing as a wing for French Top 14 club Racing 92.
+Christian Wade (born 15 May 1991) is an English professional rugby league player, former American football player, and former rugby union player, who currently plays for Wigan Warriors in the Super League.
+He will be returning to rugby union in December 2025, joining Newcastle Red Bulls.

-Wade played for Wasps for seven seasons and scored 82 tries in Premiership Rugby, English elite rugby union division, which places him fourth in the best try scorers list.
+Wade played for Wasps for seven seasons and scored 82 tries in Premiership Rugby, which places him fifth in the best try scorers list.
 In October 2018, he switched to American football to pursue a career in the National Football League.
-He spent three seasons as a running back for NFL franchise Buffalo Bills's practice squad and then returned to rugby in August 2022.
+He spent three seasons as a running back for the Buffalo Bills' practice squad and then returned to rugby union in August 2022.

-In 2013, he was called up to the England national team and played his solitary game for his country against Argentina.
+In 2013, Wade played one international match for England, against Argentina.

 Early life

 Raised in High Wycombe, Buckinghamshire, Wade attended Hamilton Primary School and Royal Grammar School.
 He was not initially interested in rugby union but picked it up as it was the RGS's primary sport.
 He represented England U16 A, England U18 and England U20, and Wasps at the Middlesex Sevens as a schoolboy.
 A former district and English Schools athlete, Wade ran a time of 10.8 seconds over the 100m distance at the age of 16.
 He was trained by the former English sprinter Julian Golding.

-After finishing school, Wade studied Sport Science and Psychology at St Mary's University College in Twickenham while playing for the Wasps' academy side and then the senior team.
+After finishing school, Wade studied Sports science and Psychology at St Mary's University College in Twickenham while playing for the Wasps' academy side and then the senior team.
 As of 14 February 2017, he had a 0.623 tries per game ratio for Wasps with 76 tries in 122 matches.
 For the England Saxons, Wade had a 1.5 tries per game ratio, scoring nine tries in six matches.